 If you still couldn’t use the left mouse button on your new profile, it’s indicative that something has gone wrong within Windows itself.
 One of the most common culprits is a corrupted Windows Update.

-In the case of the latter, type DISM /Online /Cleanup-Image /RestoreHealth and press Enter.
+In the case of the last, type DISM /Online /Cleanup-Image /RestoreHealth and press Enter.
 PowerShell will re-download any corrupted files.
 It could take a long time, so be patient.

-Have you recently installed any new Windows apps from the Windows Store or downloaded any new software?
-It could be the culprit.
-Similarly, an automated program update could have caused the issue.
+Have you recently installed any new apps and software?
+It could be the reason that left click is not working.
+Similarly, a program update might have caused the issue.